mmanciop/instana-springboot-starter/README.md

 # Instana Spring Boot Starter

-Spring Boot Starter for monitoring your Spring apps with [Instana](https://www.instana.com).
+Spring Boot Starter for monitoring your Spring Boot applications with [Instana](https://www.instana.com).

 ## What does it contains?